acwright/6502/Documentation/introduction/hardware.md

 - **LCD Card**: A card that provides output to an LCD display.
 - **Memory Card**: A card that provides RAM or ROM memory.
 - **Prototype Card**: A card that provides a prototyping area for custom circuits.
+- **RTC Card**: A card that provides real-time clock functionality.
 - **Serial Card**: A card that provides serial communication capabilities.
 - **Serial Card Pro**: An enhanced version of the Serial Card with additional features.
 - **Sound Card**: A card that provides audio output capabilities.